sofia-fischer/philo-blog/content/posts/2025-06-bitemporal-data.md

 visualizations, often different namings, with mostly the same approaches to the problem.
 So while I am confident that the approach I presented here is one proven way to handle bitemporal data.

-The main inspiration for this article was Simeon, who phrased it as "You understand bitemporal data, until you don't.
+The main inspiration for this article was Simeon (big thanks!), who phrased it in his talks as "You understand bitemporal data, until you don't.
 And when you need it, you understand it again".
-Big thanks for the inspiration!

 This article, as all my public learnings, is my way to understand things, and hopefully have an easy time to re-understand the concepts and patterns.